deep-finder/tirfm-deepfinder/README.md

 `exodeepfinder` runs any of the other command as a subcommand (for example `exodeepfinder segment -m movie.h5` is equivalent to `edf_segment -m movie.h5`); and it opens a GUI for all other commands when called without any argument.

 All commands can either be called directly (`edf_segment -m movie.h5`) or with python and the proper path (`python deepfinder/commands/segment.py -m movie.h5` when in the project root directory).

-**On Windows, use python to open GUI** (`py deepfinder/commands/segment.py` instead of `edf_segment`) to avoid [a known issue with Gooey](https://github.com/chriskiehl/Gooey/issues/907) (the GUI library).

-The following documentation explains how to use ExoDeepFinder with command lines, but you can use the GUI if you prefer.

 ### Exocytose events segmentation